 We'll start with some basic guidelines for How to Pair Wine and Cheese, go through some classic pairings, then share specific pairing examples using the wines and cheeses I tasted and picked up on my exploration of the Central Coast with California Wines during California Wine Month.

 I know what you're saying.
 "Every season is Wine and Cheese..."
 I know.
 Just like "every month is California Wine Month!" which if you've spent even 12 seconds around here, you know is absolutely true.

 Ok, so hear me out.

-Just like September, as harvest starts to peak, is officially California Wine Month, Fall, when we have back-to-back-to-back gatherings with friends and family for any and every reason, is officially-ish Wine and Cheese season.
+Just like September is officially California Wine Month, Fall, when we have back-to-back-to-back gatherings with friends and family for any and every reason, is officially-ish Wine and Cheese season.
 Whether we're back to school and work with friends, tailgating on the weekends, celebrating holidays, or as we've come to appreciate in the last two years, just being physically present with other people, a bottle or two or three of wine with a cheese board is the fastest, easiest, and cleanest way to setup, feed people, and keep conversation (and people!) buzzing.

 Keep reading for some Basic Guidelines for How to Pair Wine and Cheese, because you can't just pop just any old bottle of wine and throw a couple random chunks of cheese on a plate.

 ** If you're planning a trip to Paso Robles, The Delicious Life Paso Robles Winery Guide has a list of wineries, as well as recommended restaurants, places to stay, and other things to do besides wine tasting (as if there were anything else).
 If you have dogs, you should bring them; I found the best pet nanny in Paso!
 If you're just here for the best Paso wine and cheese pairings, read on...